Selling an Accounting Practice Checklist: How to Get Started

 - Do you have a properly structured buy-sell provision in your shareholders’ agreement dealing with the timing, amount and financing of the purchase of your business interest?

-- Is there a need to inject capital into the business to finance interim management, consulting or executive search costs?
+- Is there a need to inject capital into the business to finance interim management, consulting or executive search fees and expenses?

 - Establish provisions for partners and shareholders